ashu-pixel/Same-location-same-cab/README.md

 Framework- Flutter

 ## **=> Project Setup**
+Mobile operating systems: Android Jelly Bean, v16, 4.1. x or newer, and iOS 8 or newer.
 One can easily download through APK and run over internet

 ## **=> Future scope**
 When the traffic on road will increase it will save alot of time and money